John Rodgers (naval officer, born 1881): First non-stop flight to Hawaii attempt

 Rodgers's flight proceeded with few difficulties for more than 1200 miles.
 However, higher than expected fuel consumption and a weaker than predicted tailwind made it necessary for the plane to land in the ocean and refuel.
 The plane headed for a refueling ship, but limitations of the navigation technology and erroneous navigation information provided by the ship's crew caused Rodgers and his crew to miss the ship.
 The flying boat was forced to land in the ocean when it ran out of fuel on September 1.
 Since the position of the plane was not known while it was in the air and the plane's radio could not transmit when the plane was floating on the water, Rodgers and his crew were not found by an extensive, multi-day search by planes and a large number of ships.
 After passing a night without rescue, Rodgers and his crew used fabric from a wing to make a sail and sailed towards Hawaii, several hundred miles away.
 Later the plane's crew used metal flooring to fashion leeboards to improve their ability to steer the flying boat while it was sailing.
 Finally, nine days later, after sailing the plane 450 miles to within 15 miles of Nawiliwili Bay, Kauai, the plane and its crew were found by submarine USS R-4 under the command of Lt.
 Donald R. Osborn, Jr, (USNA class of 1920), after a search by the US Navy.
 They were towed near the reef outside of the port.
 The harbor master and his daughter rowed out to the plane and helped Rodgers and his crew surf over the reef and into the safety of the harbor.
 By the time they were found by the submarine, Rodgers and his crew had subsisted a week without food and with limited water.
 He later shared with a newspaper, "We were taken care of by the good people of the island, who insisted on treating us as invalids, whereas as a matter of fact we were in very good shape and perfectly capable of taking care of ourselves."
 After their return, Rodgers and his crew were treated as heroes.
 Also, despite not reaching Hawaii by air, their flight established a new non-stop air distance record for seaplanes of 1992 miles (3206 km).

 After this experience, Rodgers served as assistant chief of the Bureau of Aeronautics until his accidental death in an airplane crash after the plane he was piloting suddenly nose-dived into the Delaware River on August 27, 1926.
+He is interred at Arlington National Cemetery.

+After Rodgers' untimely death, it would be the first time since 1776 that the United States Navy did not count a serving member of the Rodgers family amongst their ranks.